OleksandrHutsul/CryptoCurrencies/README.md

 https://api.coincap.io/v2/assets

 I also had to use https://api.coincap.io/v2/candles, but for some reason, when I followed the link, there was simply no data.
 So, I tried to use the Github API, but I received a 403 error and couldn't resolve it.
+Therefore, for the candlestick chart, I used a JSON file in the project.

 The project supports three languages (Ukrainian, French, and English) and two themes (light and dark).
 I tried to use the MVVM pattern, but I encountered problems with the
 ViewModels and couldn't implement it.
 However, in the future, I will definitely fix this project and upload an updated version so that everyone interested can learn from it